 10. Empty bottles and tubes

-To avoid the worst case scenario of being robbed, it’s best to be inconspicuous and avoid flashing the cash.
-If you’re on the beach and you really must go for a swim, hide your money in an empty sun tan lotion container.
+To avoid the worst case scenario of being robbed, it’s best to be inconspicuous: don’t flash cash or expensive jewellery.
+If you’re worried about valuable stuff in your hotel room, hide it in an empty sun tan lotion container.
 You could also use empty lip balm containers to hide rolled up notes.

 How to avoid extra baggage fees:

-This is the secret weapon to help you avoid being charged unnecessary fees at the airport.
 Invest in some luggage scales and make sure you weigh your bags on both legs of the journey to see how close you are to reaching the weight limit.
-If you’re close to the limit, consider wearing some of the heavier items or cutting down on what you pack in the first place (especially when it comes to heavy toiletries as you can just buy them at your destination).
-If you don’t care about style or glamour, check out our review of the best wearable luggage you could be sporting on your next flight.
+If you’re close to the limit, consider wearing some of the heavier items or cutting down on what you pack in the first place.

 Don’t assume that buying the most expensive designer suitcase will get you an upgrade – instead, it’s more likely to attract thieves at the airport and on your travels.
 It’s better to be inconspicuous and go for a lightweight option.
 If you’re using a hardshell suitcase, this can add up to four kilos of weight before you’ve even started packing, so expensive isn’t always best.

-Baggage allowance can vary from airline to airline.
-Make sure you are aware of your limits before you reach the airport.
-Some carriers will allow you to check in two bags but not all and the weight allowance can also vary (see point 12).
+Baggage allowance varies from airline to airline.
+Make sure you’re aware of your limits before you reach the airport.
+Some carriers will allow you to check in two bags, but not all, and the weight allowance can vary (see point 12).
 Make sure you understand the hand luggage allowance and avoid costly charges at the gate.
-For more information on hand luggage guidance check out our guide to hand baggage size and weight restrictions.
+You might also want to read our hand luggage guide.

 How not to lose your luggage:

 Don’t be faced with an airport baggage carousel crisis where you’re searching for your luggage amidst its identical neighbours.
-Label your suitcase carefully with luggage tags and make sure you give it a bit of a makeover to make sure you can spot it in the crowd.
+Label your suitcase with luggage tags and give it a bit of a makeover to help spot it in the crowd.
 Decorate it with ribbons, stickers or even colourful shoelaces so it’s instantly recognisable.
-And in case the worst should happen, here’s a guide on what to do if your luggage gets lost.

 How to cope with lost luggage: